top of page

 00:00 / 11:14

-The whole of this hamlet is open to guided and commented tours by the young owners who will share with you their passion for this exceptional heritage held by their family since 1786.
+The entire hamlet is open for guided tours and commentary by the young owners who will share their passion for this exceptional heritage held by their family since 1786.

-The interiors of the castle that we are visiting were completely redecorated in 1840 by the Parisian architect Félix Durban, who is also known for the restoration of the castles of Blois, Chantilly and Fontainebleau.
+The interiors of the castle that can be visited were completely redecorated in 1840 by the Parisian architect Félix Durban, also known for the restoration of the castles of Blois, Chantilly and Fontainebleau.

 Restoration of La Poterie (MH)